Brain Tumors and Headaches

 • A headache that comes with a fever, neck pain, or other symptoms of infection or illness.

-• A headache along with new neurologic symptoms such as vision or speech changes, drowsiness, changes in your ability to walk, or seizures.
+• A headache along with new neurologic symptoms like vision or speech changes, drowsiness, changes in your ability to walk, or seizures.

 If you have any questions about your new or worsening headaches or a headache that has changed, call your provider.